TrueList

 General Voice Search Stats

-Global smart speaker statistics reveal that China was the biggest shipper of smart speakers in the first quarter of 2019, with a 51% share of the global market.
-The US came in second with 24% (down from 44% in Q4 2018).
-Experts agree that voice search growth will continue to give rise to the global smart speaker market, particularly in Japan and Singapore.
+Global smart speaker statistics reveal that China was the biggest shipper of smart speakers in 2020, with 58.9 million.
+The US came in second with 38 million, while only 18.2 million smart speakers were shipped to Europe, the Middle East, and Africa.
+Experts agree that voice search growth will continue to boost the global smart speaker market, particularly in Japan and Singapore.

 3. Voice search already has over $2 billion worth of sales.